stacks-network/docs/src/pages/write-smart-contracts/billboard-tutorial.md

 )
 ```

+Use `clarinet check` to ensure that your Clarity code is well-formed and error-free.

 ## Step 5: write a contract test

 At this point, the contract functions as intended, and can be deployed to the blockchain.
 However, it's good practice